Payment technology

 What is payment orchestration

 Payment orchestration involves integrating and overseeing the entire payment process.
-This includes authorizing payments, routing transactions and handling settlements.
+This includes payment authorization, routing transactions and handling settlements.
 This enables smooth and efficient transactions.

 Payment orchestration involves integrating multiple merchant service providers themselves to optimize payment efficiency into merchant accounts.